Bay Area Opportunities

 If a program participant’s family decides to come to the United States for a vacation, this vacation should be scheduled either before or after the summer program.
 Students should not have outside obligations to be with family while participating in the program.

+The priority deadline for applications is April 1.
 Once the student’s application and all required materials are received, the applicant will be notified of admission within two weeks.

 Enrollment is limited.
 Interested students should submit materials as soon as possible in order to receive the admissions decision, apply for a tourist (B) visa if necessary, and begin summer planning.